-Getting cold toes on a winter epic can put a damper on your day because once your feet begin to shiver there isn't a whole lot you can do about it short of going inside to warm up.
-Depending on where you live, wool socks and insulated shoe covers probably won't do the trick; luckily, there is a range of winter shoes specifically designed to keep your feet happy.
+Getting cold toes on a winter epic can put a damper on your day because once your feet begin to shiver there isn't a whole lot you can do about it, short of going inside to warm up.
+Depending on where you live, a shoe-and-overshoe combo might not do the trick; luckily, the best winter cycling shoes are specifically designed to keep your feet happy.

 Do you really need winter cycling shoes?

-How ‘wintery’ your winter riding gets will be the main factor as to whether you might benefit from winter cycling shoes.
+How ‘wintery’ your winter riding gets will be the main factor as to whether you might benefit from the best winter cycling shoes.
 Are you fat biking across the frozen tundra in North Dakota?
 Yes, winter shoes will make you vastly more comfortable and might even save you from frostbite.
 How about if you are a roadie living in Melbourne?
-Probably not worth the money.
+You'll probably get away with the best cycling shoes, even during winter.
+Plus you can always cover your bases with the best cycling overshoes.

 But before you add a pair of burly winter kicks to your shopping cart, take a look at what else you're wearing, because if you keep your core warm, your extremities will stay warmer.
-Make sure you've got layers and clothing suited to how wet you're likely to get on a ride.
+Make sure you've looked at the best cycling base layers, the best winter cycling jackets, and don't forget to warm your hands with some of the best winter cycling gloves.

 Finally, look at your shoe covers, are they wind and waterproof?
-For those that live in the UK or somewhere else were wet weather riding is a given, look for shoe covers with a waterproof membrane or something made from neoprene for max protection and warmth.
+For those that live in the UK or somewhere else where wet-weather riding is a given, look for shoe covers with a waterproof membrane or something made from neoprene for maximum protection and warmth.

-If you've ticked these boxes and your feet are still cold, then it's time to look into a pair of winter cycling shoes.
+If you've ticked these boxes and your feet are still cold, then it's time to look into a pair of the best winter cycling shoes.

 Lake CX 145

-Made from a mix of waxed canvas and leather, the Lake Cx45 also has a waterproof membrane to keep your feet dry.
-Using Boa IP1 dials to cinch the shoe tight, including the ankle cuff, adjustments on the fly can be done even with cold fingers
+Made from a mix of waxed canvas and leather, the Lake CX 145 winter cycling shoes also have a waterproof membrane to keep your feet dry.
+Using Boa IP1 dials to cinch the shoe tight, including the ankle cuff, adjustments on the fly can be done even with cold fingers.

 There are slots for two and three-hole cleats, and the sole is made from Lake's Competition fibreglass injected nylon sole.
 It's plenty stiff enough for pedalling but does well to absorb buzz and features both heel and toe bumpers.